YashGuptadev21/FocusNode/README.md

     - MongoDB for efficient and scalable data storage.

 The Cloud-Based Task Manager is an innovative solution that brings efficiency and organization to task management within teams.
-By harnessing the power of the MERN stack and modern frontend technologies, the platform provides a seamless experience for both administrators and users, fostering collaboration and productivity.
+By using the power of MERN stack and modern frontend technologies, the platform provides a seamless experience for both administrators and users, providing collaboration and productivity.

 &nbsp;